ALLENYGY/ALLENYGY.github.io/NOTE/Algorithm/DAA/Sort.md

 - A[center]  = Median of three
 - Pick A[center] as the pivot
 - Swap A[center] and A[right – 1] so that pivot is at second last position

+### Why is quicksort faster than mergesort?

+- The inner loop consists of an increment/decrement (by 1, which is fast), a test and a jump.
+- There is no extra juggling as in mergesort.

 ## Heap Sort